Alfresco/acs-deployment/docs/helm/README.md

 `imap.mail.from.default` | Configuring the email client with IMAP - see [Configuring the email client with IMAP](https://docs.alfresco.com/6.2/tasks/imap-enable.html)  |  |
 `imap.mail.to.default` | Configuring the email client with IMAP - see [Configuring the email client with IMAP](https://docs.alfresco.com/6.2/tasks/imap-enable.html)  |  |

+## Customise

+To customise the Helm deployment, for example applying AMPs, we recommend following the best practice of creating your own custom Docker image(s).
+The [Customisation Guide](./examples/customisation-guidelines.md) walks you through this process.

 ## Troubleshooting

 ### Kubernetes Dashboard